RichardMidnight/pi-safe/README.md

     - Alternatively you may be able to custom partition the media during your OS installation and put the main partition at the end.

  - Auto-expand filesystem on restore
-    - PiSafe will setup the image file to auto-expand to fill the new media on first boot if your distro supports rc.local.
+    - PiSafe will setup the image file to auto-expand to fill the new media on first boot after restoring if your distro supports rc.local.
     - If not, you can resize your partition manual by booting from another media and using gparted.

  - Data compression